slevomat/coding-standard/README.md

 Sniff provides the following settings:

 * `allowSingleLineYieldStacking`: whether or not to allow multiple yield/yield from statements in a row without blank lines.
-* `linesCountBeforeControlStructure`: allows to configure the number of lines before jump statement.
+* `linesCountBefore`: allows to configure the number of lines before jump statement.
-* `linesCountBeforeFirstControlStructure`: allows to configure the number of lines before first jump statement.
+* `linesCountBeforeFirst`: allows to configure the number of lines before first jump statement.
 * `linesCountBeforeWhenFirstInCaseOrDefault`: allows to configure the number of lines before jump statement that is first in `case` or `default`
-* `linesCountAfterControlStructure`: allows to configure the number of lines after jump statement.
+* `linesCountAfter`: allows to configure the number of lines after jump statement.
-* `linesCountAfterLastControlStructure`: allows to configure the number of lines after last jump statement.
+* `linesCountAfterLast`: allows to configure the number of lines after last jump statement.
 * `linesCountAfterWhenLastInCaseOrDefault`: allows to configure the number of lines after jump statement that is last in `case` or `default`
 * `linesCountAfterWhenLastInLastCaseOrDefault`: allows to configure the number of lines after jump statement that is last in last `case` or `default`
 * `jumpStatements`: allows to narrow the list of checked jump statements.